manan-ec/manan-ec.github.io/devlog/feb24-week-4.md

 - 09:00 - Fixed the API issue; Fixing the bugs on beta.
 - 11:00 - Still fixing beta issues.
 - 13:30 - Fixed most of the issues, unable to reproduce `theme` undefined issue, submitted PR.
-- 15:00 - Rebased cheatsheet and accordion not opening issue PR on master to account for the refactor and theme changes.
+- 15:00 - Rebased cheatsheet and accordion not opening issue PR on the master to account for the refactor and theme changes.
 - 16:00 - Documented App init in `docs/architecture/webapp.md`.
 - 20:00 - Testing beta.

 Sign out @20:00

+### Thursday, Feb 29:

+Started @8:00

+- 08:00 - Started with production landing page changes.
+- 11:30 - Added `/about` page, updated product demo video, and updated some dead links.
+- 12:30 - Refactored landing page.
+- 14:00 - Implementing `/gallery`.